tidoust/cddlparser/README.md

 pprint(ast)
 ```

-That should print a serialization of the [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST) produced by the parser:
+That should print a serialization of the [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST) produced by the parser.
+For example:

 ```
 [Group(name='person',